nasa/cumulus/README.md

 To run the script, simply run `./bin/eslint-ratchet` from the top of the cumulus repository.

-The `eslint-ratchet` script is also part of our CircleCI build.
-If the number of eslint errors that CircleCI finds has increased, it will fail the build.
+The `eslint-ratchet` script is also part of our Travis CI build.
+If the number of eslint errors that Travis CI finds has increased, it will fail the build.
 If the number of errors has *decreased* from what is stored in `.eslint-ratchet-high-water-mark`, it will also fail the build.
 In that case, run `./bin/eslint-ratchet` and commit the new-and-improved `.eslint-ratchet-high-water-mark` file.

-To help prevent unexpected build failures in CircleCI, I suggest adding a local post-commit hook that will run eslint-ratchet after every commit.
+To help prevent unexpected build failures in Travis CI, I suggest adding a local post-commit hook that will run eslint-ratchet after every commit.
 This will not cause your commits to fail if the score has increased, but it will let you know that there is a problem.
 To set up the post-commit hook, create a